 Inside Georgia DNR

 The Department of Natural Resources has statewide responsibilities for the management and conservation of Georgia’s natural and cultural resources.
-Most of this work is conducted by DNR’s six operating divisions which include: Coastal Resources Division, Environmental Protection Division, Historic Preservation Division, Sustainability Division, Parks, Recreation & Historic Sites Division and Wildlife Resources Division.
+Most of this work is conducted by DNR’s six operating divisions which include: Coastal Resources Division; Environmental Protection Division; Historic Preservation Division; Law Enforcement Division; Parks, Recreation & Historic Sites Division and Wildlife Resources Division.
 The Board of Natural Resources, which is appointed by the Governor, oversees rulemaking for the agency.

 Vision and Mission Statement of the Board of Natural Resources